get ready for the fastest four years of your life

 Give annual pay increases.
 The industry standard is a 2.5% increase per year.
 Many centers, citing the economy stopped giving increases altogether.
 We've always given a 5% increase each year, and we did so during each year of the Great Recession, including years when we did not increase tuition rates.

 Benefits!
-We have Group Health, Dental, Paid Holidays, up to 3 weeks Paid Time Off per year and a Simple IRA with company match.
+Our teachers have Discounted or Free Group Health (depending on tenure), Free Dental, Free Vision, Free Life Insurance, Paid Holidays, up to 3 weeks Paid Time Off per year and a 401k with company match.

 Give them an opportunity to make some extra money once in awhile.
 We give our trusted employees the keys to our schools to run their own weekend sitting servce.
 "Parents Nights Out" are held for every Gator football home game, and for a shopping day over the holidays and a date night for Valentines Day.
 Every cent earned goes directly to the staff working the event.

 Remember that they're doing a hard job, every day, and they have the single greatest impact on the children in their care.

 What does it take to run a preschool with a “spare nothing” philosophy and zero reliance on subsidies?
 Well, it isn’t cheap, as our rates reflect, but our families wouldn’t have it any other way.